How to activate sleeping SATS members

 Process

-We combined behavioral psychology, social anthropology, and analysis in short sprints.
-The passive members were defined in four behavioral segments to be able to customize measures and messages.
-Each idea was tested through A/B experiments and continuously adjusted.
+We combined behavioral science and SATS´s data on their customers activity.
+Based on these insights, we developed four behavioral segments of passive members to be able to customize measures and messages.
+Each intervention was tested through A/B experiments and continuously adjusted.

 "We are competing with Netflix and Instagram for people's time.
 That's why we also have to use psychological tools to get them in the door."